 The Air Quality Flag Program alerts schools (or other organizations) to the local air quality forecast and helps them to take actions to protect people’s health, including those with asthma.

-Here's how it works: each day your school raises a flag that corresponds to how clean or polluted the air is.
+Here's how it works: each day your school (or library or business) raises a flag that corresponds to how clean or polluted the air is.
 The color of the flag matches EPA's Air Quality Index (AQI): green, yellow, orange, red, and purple.

 On unhealthy days, your school can use this information to adjust physical activities to help reduce exposure to air pollution, while still keeping students active.

-Everything you need to start an Air Quality Flag Program at your school is on the website:
+Everything you need to start an Air Quality Flag Program is on the website: